Squamous cell carcinoma of the skin occurs in keratinocytes, which are located in the epidermis.

 Second most common non-melanoma skin cancer worldwide, secondary to basal cell carcinoma.

-Cumulative ultraviolet exposure, most commonly from the sun, and immunosuppression are major risk factors.
+Cumulative ultraviolet exposure and immunosuppression are major risk factors.

 Treatments include non-surgical destruction (e.g., using cryotherapy), topical and systemic chemotherapy, traditional surgical excision, and Mohs micrographic surgery.

 Cutaneous squamous cell carcinoma (SCC) is the proliferation of atypical, transformed keratinocytes in the skin with malignant behaviour.
 It ranges from in situ tumours (also known as Bowen's disease) to invasive tumours and metastatic disease.
 Precursor lesions for SCCs are called actinic (or sun-damage) keratosis.

 - previous skin cancer

 - evidence of sun damage to skin